simonpoole/old-osm-layer-index/README.md

-# OSM Editor Imagery Index
+# OSM Layer Index "OLI"

 The goal of this project is to maintain a canonical representation of the layers available to [OpenStreetMap](http://www.openstreetmap.org/) editors.